terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_alb_cloud.html.markdown

 # vcd\_nsxt\_alb\_cloud

-Supported in provider *v3.4+* and VCD 10.2+ with NSX-T and ALB.
+Supported in provider *v3.4+* and VCLOUD 10.2+ with NSX-T and ALB.

 Provides a resource to manage ALB Clouds for Providers.
 An NSX-T Cloud is a service provider-level construct that consists of an NSX-T Manager and an NSX-T Data Center transport zone.

 ~> Only `System Administrator` can create this resource.

-~> VCD 10.3.0 has a caching bug which prevents listing importable clouds immediately (retrieved using [`vcloud_nsxt_alb_importable_cloud`](/providers/terraform-viettelidc/vcloud/latest/docs/data-sources/nsxt_alb_importable_cloud)) after ALB
+~> VCLOUD 10.3.0 has a caching bug which prevents listing importable clouds immediately (retrieved using [`vcloud_nsxt_alb_importable_cloud`](/providers/terraform-viettelidc/vcloud/latest/docs/data-sources/nsxt_alb_importable_cloud)) after ALB
 Controller is created.
 This data should be available 15 minutes after the Controller is created.